xue2sheng/SoftwareChallenge/BUILDING.md

 ## Linux

-Provided you got your distro up to date for latest c++ compilers and needed tools, as CMake, similar commands to Windows are expected:
+Provided you got your distro up to date for latest gcc c++ compilers and needed tools, as CMake, similar commands to Windows are expected:

         mkdir -p build
         cd build